sfermigier/fermigier.com-gridsome/blocks/home-about.md

 Previously, I founded [Nuxeo](http://www.nuxeo.com/) in 2000,
 and served as its CEO from 2000 to 2008, then as its executive chairman from 2008 to 2011.
-Nuxeo is now one of the largest open source software vendors in France.
+Nuxeo went to become the second largest open source ECM vendor and was eventually bought by Hyland for M$ 150 in 2021.

 [➜ More about my business activities](/business/)